-A atmospheric, gripping thriller set in turn-of-the-century London by the author of THE FOURTEENTH LETTER, for fans of Andrew Taylor, THE INTERPRETATION OF MURDER and THE ALIENIST
+A atmospheric, gripping thriller set in turn-of-the-century London by the author of The Fourteenth Letter, for fans of Andrew Taylor, Laura Shepherd-Robinson and The Interpretation of Murder.

-Victorian London, 1882.
 Five years ago, crusading lawyer Cage Lackmann successfully defended Moses Pickering against a charge of murder.
 Now, a body is found bearing all the disturbing hallmarks of that victim - and Pickering is missing.
-Did Cage free a brutal murderer?

 Cage's reputation is in tatters, and worse, he is implicated in this new murder by the bitter detective who led the first failed case.
 Left with no other alternative, Cage must find Pickering to prove his innocence.